 ABOUT THE HOLLOWS

 The Hollows is the definitive waterfront community in the Austin area.
 Located between Big Devil’s Hollow and Sandy Creek along the north shore of Lake Travis, The Hollows has over four miles of shoreline and the most stunning lakefront and hilltop vistas on the water.
 With over 1400 acres, the community will preserve 250 acres of open spaces, parklands and greenways, making The Hollows a natural sanctuary.
 The Hollows offers Estate Homes and Lots, Casitas, Cottages, and Hilltop and Marina Villa Condominiums.
 Unlike many other lakeside communities, The Hollows offers underground utilities, including sanitary sewer service.
 The extensive amenities in The Hollows include the Beach Club, Long Hollow Kayak Club, Exercise/ Fitness room, NorthShore Marina, boat ramp, Flagship Park, Admirals Park, extensive trails, and Hilltop Smokehouse and Overlook.
 The Hollows is located in Jonestown and Lago Vista, Texas, and is served by the Lago Vista Independent School District.
+While Northshore Marina is located within The Hollows, you do not have to own property in the community to have a boat slip here.

 The City of Jonestown is located on FM 1431 in northern Travis County, Texas, approximately 20 miles northwest of the City of Austin, and nine miles west of the intersection of U.S. 183 and FM 1431, in the heart of one of the fastest growing population areas in Texas.
 Often referred to as the “Gateway to the Hill Country”, the City of Jonestown offers the amenities of a country lifestyle, combined with a location convenient to Austin.